About the SRU

 - Clinical screenings from medical, behavioral, and other health professionals

-- Administrative actions, such as receiving orders, ID cards, and meal cards
+- Administrative actions, such as updating records

 - Actions affecting the Soldier’s overall well-being, such as housing, finance, and visiting the Soldier Family Assistance Center (SFAC).